 Your Own Bedtime Routine.

 One of the few concrete scientifically proven ways to help infants and children sleep is a short, consistent bedtime routine.
 The same is true for adults.
-If you can find a 10-15 minute routine with three to four items in a row that you always do in the same order, you now have a routine that becomes a cue to your body to begin quieting down for sleep.
+If you can find a 10-15 minute routine with 3-4 items in a row that you always do in the same order, you now have a routine that becomes a cue to your body to begin quieting down for sleep.
 This might just be 1) brush teeth, 2) sip water, 3) put on aromatherapy lotion 4) listen to a calming song.

 No Mo Netflix!

 No more Instagram scrolling either!
 Being on your phone, computer or TV before bed activates your neural networks, and make it much harder for your mind to settle down to sleep.
 If you must use screen to complete work (many of us mompreneurs find ourselves working at night), do it on a computer away from your bedroom and then come back to bed so that bed is associated with sleep in your brain and not work.

 If you need to read before bed to settle, try to read a real book with a moderate amount of yellow incandescent lamp lighting rather than LED or blue screen.
 Or you can get blue-blocking filters like F.LUX app for iPhone and computer as well as blue-blocking glasses.
 It is still better not to Netflix at all.
 Skip right to the “Chill” then?
 Orgasm is excellent as part of your bedtime routine!
 Or try audio-only sleep meditations.